asweigart/pyautogui/docs/index.rst

 You can disable this failsafe by setting ``pyautogui.FAILSAFE = False``. **I HIGHLY RECOMMEND YOU DO NOT DISABLE THE FAILSAFE.**

+The tenth-second delay is set by the ``pyautogui.PAUSE`` setting, which is ``0.1`` by default.
+You can change this value.
+There is also a ``pyautogui.DARWIN_CATCH_UP_TIME`` setting which adds an additional delay on macOS after keyboard and mouse events, since the operating system appears to need a delay after PyAutoGUI issues these events.
+It is set to ``0.01`` by default, adding an additional hundredth-second delay.

 Contents: